Conversion Optimization

 What drives conversions on Missguided product pages:

-- Price anchoring that helps shoppers see the steep discount on offer
+Price anchoring—that helps shoppers process the steep discount on offer faster

-- An icon-led “true to size” nudge that helps build buyer confidence
+An icon-led “true to size” nudge—that helps build buyer confidence from the ground up

 21. Lavish Alice

-What drives conversions on Lavish Alice product pages:
+What drives conversions on Lavish Alice clothing product page examples:

 22. Taylor Stitch

-The very first thing that catches our attention on the Taylor Stitch product page is the “in stock” label that makes it easy for shoppers to decide on exploring further.
+The very first thing that catches our attention on Taylor Stitch eCommerce product pages is the “in stock” label making it easy for shoppers to decide on exploring further.

-What drives conversions on Taylor Stitch product pages:
+What drives conversions on Taylor Stitch product page examples:

-- The “limited product” nudge in the product description that incites a sense of immediate urgency
+The “limited product” nudge—in the apparel product description incites immediate urgency, leading to conversions

 23. Glamorous